Home

 Coconut Oil: THE Greatest Fat on Earth

-It accomplishes the good stuff interesterified and hydrogenated fats were designed for such as long shelf life and suitable for deep frying, but without all the health dangers they both present.
+It accomplishes the good stuff interesterified fat and hydrogenated fats were designed for such as the long shelf life of coconut oil and making it suitable for deep frying, but without all the health dangers they both present.

-92 percent saturated coconut oil is far superior than any other cooking oil and packed with health benefits that earned it the distinction of being "The Healthiest Fat on Earth."
-Please visit virgin coconut oil benefits for a glimpse of its greatness.
+92 percent saturated coconut oil is far superior than any other cooking oil.
+It is packed with health benefits that earned it the distinction of being “The Healthiest Fat on Earth.”

 It took about 30 years to ascertain and accept that trans fats are bad for your health.
-It could take another 30 years to establish the same for interesterified fats.
+It could take another 30 years to establish the same for interesterified fat.